How are you today?

 The camel ride was super nice at it costs only 25€ per person ( transport included).
 It lasts just a couple of hours, but the person in charge, Ali was super nice and funny.

-We even tried out some marvelous Tunisian costumes and took some pics.
-The house where they live is so pretty and there were even turtles there 🙂 .
+We even tried out some marvellous Tunisian costumes and took some pics.
+The house where they live is so pretty and there were even turtles there.

 And now about the souk in Nabeul.
 From the hotel, you can take a taxi ( it’s just 10 dinars, but when we took the cab back, it cost only 8; don’t know why).

 If you have nerves of steel, then I suggest going to this place.
-Personally, it drowned me of power and I didn’t feel so good after as the sales people are very agressive and trying always to trick you.
+Personally, it drowned me of power and I didn’t feel so good after as the salespeople are very aggressive and trying always to trick you.